-6. The NRF in serving PLMN identifies NRF in HPLMN (hNRF) based on the information provided by the NSSF in the serving PLMN and it invokes the Nnrf_NFDiscovery_Request service from hNRF according the procedure in Figure 4.17.4-1 to get the expected SMF instance(s) deployed in the HPLMN.
-As the vNRF in VPLMN triggers the "NF Discovery" on behalf of the AMF, the NRF in the VPLMN shall not replace the information of the NF, i.e. AMF ID, in the Nnrf_NFDiscovery_Request message it sends to the hNRF.
+6. The vNRF invokes the Nnrf_NFDiscovery_Request service operation from hNRF (address aquired in step 5, or configured) according the procedure in Figure 4.17.4-1 to get the NF profiles of candidate H-SMF instance(s) in the HPLMN.
+As the vNRF sends an Nnrf_NFDiscovery request on behalf of the AMF, the vNRF shall not replace the information of the requesting NF ID, i.e. AMF ID, in the Nnrf_NFDiscovery_Request message.
+If hNRF does not hold the NF profiles of the candidate H-SMF instances, hNRF may further interrogate other NRF(s) of the HPLMN to discovery H-SMF instances.
+For further information about NRF-NRF interactions, see clauses 5.3.2.2.4 and 5.3.2.2.5 of TS 29.510 [37].